splunk/splunk-connect-for-snmp/docs/configuration/snmpv3-configuration.md

 ### Create SNMP v3 users

 Configuration of SNMP v3, when supported by the monitored devices, is the most secure choice available for authentication and data privacy.
-Each set of credentials will be stored as "Secret" objects in k8s and will be referenced in the values.yaml.
-This allows the secret to being created once including automation by third-party password managers then consumed without storing sensitive data in plain text.
+Each set of credentials will be stored as "Secret" objects in k8s, and will be referenced in values.yaml.
+This allows the secret to be created once, including automation by third-party password managers, then consumed without storing sensitive data in plain text.

 ```bash
 # <secretname>=Arbitrary name of the secret often the same as the username or prefixed with "sc4snmp-"